This is the multi-page printable view of this section. Click here to print.

 -P, –loggingConfigFilePathAgent log file path

--S, –secretKeySecret key created by the user
+-S, –secretKeySecret key generated using the user authentication key

 Table.
 Direct Agent Execution Option Items

-Running an Agent using a Script File
+Running the Agent Using a Script File

 1. Create a directory on the target VM server.